bluebanquise/bluebanquise/resources/documentation/stories.rst

   [root@management1 ~]#

-Now, since we added a new node, replay the playbooks on management nodes (see the related story above) and if you are using the hosts_file role on all the cluster nodes, also replay their playbook, maybe limiting the execution to the needed roles, using tags.
+Now, since we added a new node, replay the playbooks on management nodes (see :ref:`update-management-nodes-configuration`) and if you are using the hosts_file role on all the cluster nodes, also replay their playbook, maybe limiting the execution to the needed roles, using tags.
 For example:

 .. code-block:: text